payne911/PieMenu/src/test/java/com/payne/games/piemenu/README.md

 # Tests
 Welcome!
-You were look for tests?
+You were looking for tests?
 Here they are!

 Depending on whether you are someone which is trying to figure out how to integrate a PieMenu into your game (aka an [Integrator](#integrators)), or someone which is trying to help this library grow (aka a [Contributor](#contributors)), you've come to the right place.